43. ITV plc

 - Mary Fagan, Group Communications and Corporate Affairs Director

-- Andrew Garard, Group Legal Director
+- Andrew Garard, Group Legal Director and Company Secretary

 - Ian Griffiths, Group Finance Director

-- Kevin Lygo, Managing Director
+- Kevin Lygo, Director of Television

-- David Osborn, Human Relations Officer
+- David Osborn, Human Resources Officer

 - Kelly Williams, Managing Director of Commercial